surniaulula/wpsso/readme.txt

 	* Fixed the use of custom images from the user / profile Social Settings metabox.

 == Upgrade Notice ==

+= 3.6 =

+Added a "Video Preview Image(s)" option in the Social Settings metabox.
+Added Article "headline" and "datepublished" markup for Google's testing tool.

 = 3.5.3 =